-- The life insured.
-This the person who's life is insured against them passing away.
-If the life insured passes away within the term of the policy then a payment is made to a beneficiary.
+This is the person who's life is insured against them passing away.
+They're the one who goes through the underwriting process, answering questions about their health, occupation and age.
+When the life insured dies, a payment is made to a beneficiary.

 - Cancelling the policy.